wembaSop/SV-MeCa/README.md

 readlen=65
 ```

-An example of it is provide [here](https://github.com/wembaSop/SV-MeCa/tree/master/Test/stats.txt)
+An example of it is provided [here](https://github.com/wembaSop/SV-MeCa/tree/master/Test/stats.txt)

 It's required only for the VCF mode, as the provided informations are automatically fetched from the data in the BAM modus.